The Monthly Expenses and Cost of Living in the United Kingdom’s Largest City Are Higher Than Anywhere Else

 How much money do you need to live in Rome?

 To live in Rome as a single person and not sharing an apartment, you will need € 1,254.96 per month.
 You don’t necessairly need to live in expensive areas, since Rome is a safe place and most districts are ok to live.
+Also, as most of us know, it is one of the most beautiful European capitals.

 How the Cost of Living in Rome Compares with The Cost of Living in London